RISHAV983/RISHAV983/README.md

 - 👋 Hi, I’m @RISHAV983
-- 👀 I’m interested in Software Engineering and its fun
+- 👀 I’m interested in Web development its fun
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning HTML
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...Facebook
 - 😄 Pronouns: ...